gecko0307/dagon2/doc/rendering.md

 Dagon utilizes AgX tone mapper from Blender 4.0+ and Filament, which provides great color accuracy and balance.

-Dagon also supports direct output to wide-gamut HDR buffer without tone mapping pass.
+Dagon also supports direct output to wide-gamut HDR swapchain without tone mapping pass.
 This requires HDR-capable display and operating system support.